 Lenders are interested in how much you owe, but they also take a look at how much credit you have access to.
 Having too much is not always viewed in a positive light.
 So another quick tip to increase your credit score is to close the accounts that you no longer use.
 Perhaps you have old store cards, credit cards, or mobile phone contracts.
 If you're not using them, make sure you close the accounts down.

 If you want the best answer to how to quickly increase your credit score, there is one really simple way to do this: pay what you owe and pay on time.
 We know this isn't always quite as easy as it sounds.
 This is where, at Wollit, we can come to the rescue.
-We can help you build your credit score easily and you can request an interest-free salary advance when you need to cover some bills.
+We can help you build your credit score easily and you can request a cash advance up to £250 when you need to cover some bills.
 Download the app now to get started!